 An Outline of This Clinical Trial

-You may be eligible for this study if you are an adult (between the ages of 18 and 55 years old), have been diagnosed with Type 1 diabetes for a minimum of 3 years, and have a stable, optimized diabetic regimen for at least 3 months.
+To be eligible for this study, participants must be an adult (between the ages of 18 and 55 years old), have been diagnosed with Type 1 diabetes for a minimum of 3 years, and have a stable, optimized diabetic regimen for at least 3 months.